srisha03/SentinelPost/README.md

 Make sure you have the following installed on your system:
 - Python (version 3.10 or higher)
 - pip (Python package manager)

+Important: The current code version is designed exclusively for CUDA, enabling image generation module execution in local environments.
+Please note that CUDNN and Torch support only cuda V11.7.
+Compatibility with CUDA is essential for optimal results.

 ## Getting Started